 His second stint at Old Trafford only lasted another 18 months, before he followed Ferguson out of the door at the end of the 2012-13 season.

 Predominantly now a TV pundit, he also had very brief spells in the dugout with Oldham Athletic and Salford City.

 The last player from the Ferguson era to depart Old Trafford, De Gea won the Premier League’s Golden Glove award for the most clean sheets in his final season.

 However, it’s widely considered that he’s not quite strong enough in possession to fit Erik ten Hag’s brief – and that replacement Andre Onana could well be the transformative signing that United fans have long been waiting for.

 De Gea is currently looking for a new club and your guess is as good as ours as to where he eventually ends up.

 After eight-and-a-half years at United, where he evolved from flying winger to steady full-back, Young moved to Inter Milan in January 2020.

-He became a key player under Antonio Conte, making 59 appearances in all competitions and helping them win the Serie A title in 2020-21.
+There he became a key player under wing-back addict Antonio Conte, making 59 appearances in all competitions and helping them win the Serie A title in 2020-21.